Undercook1799/layer7-dns-profiles/README.md

 For **MacOS Ventura**,

-## Problems with DNS Profile?,
+## Problems with DNS Profile?

-Yeah.
+Yeaaaaah.
 There may be problems with the DNS configuration or the DNS resolver itself or a user error.
 Open up an issue request and I or others will take a look.

 - There may be an installation problem with Ahadns & RethinkDNS because I can't find the IP address for their servers.